MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

      }
      ```

-1. **Run the App**
+## Run the App

-   - Use the Start Debugging button from the toolbar or the F5 keyboard shortcut.
+Select the **Start Debugging** button from the toolbar or press the F5 keyboard shortcut.

 ## Add functionality to the ToDo list app